Phakic intraocular lens: Power calculation

 The effective lens position is calculated as the difference between the anterior chamber depth and the distance between the PIOL and the crystalline lens.
 From ultrasonographic examinations of PIOLs, the lens-optic distance shows less variability compared with the cornea-optic distance.
-Therefore, it is preferable to use measured ACD and subtract it with an ‘optic-lens’ constant to obtain the value of ELP.
+Therefore, it is preferable to use measured ACD and subtract it with an 'optic-lens' constant to obtain the value of ELP.
 For the Artisan/Verisyse lens the optic-lens constant is 0.84 mm.
 The ICL power is calculated using the Olsen-Feingold formula by using a four variable formula modified by a regression analysis of past results.

 Surgical technique

 The Artisan (Verisyse) lens is implanted under pharmacological miosis.
 After creating proper incision the lens is grasped with curved holding forceps and inserted.
 Once in the anterior chamber and while firmly holding the lens with forceps, temporal and nasal iris tissue is enclavated with a special needle.
 The operation is completed with an iridectomy and the incision is sutured.

-The EVO Visian ICL (STAAR® Surgical's phakic IOL) is implanted under pharmacological mydriasis and implanted in the retropupillary position, between the eye's iris and the crystalline lens, using cartridge-injector or forceps.
+The EVO ICL (STAAR® Surgical's phakic IOL) is implanted under pharmacological mydriasis and implanted in the retropupillary position, between the eye's iris and the crystalline lens, using cartridge-injector or forceps.
 Both eyes can usually be done on the same day.

 Steroid antibiotic eye drops are usually prescribed for 2–4 weeks after surgery.
 Regular follow-ups are recommended.

+Risk

+Though ICL surgery has shown to be effective, it sometimes can result in complications such as: